Sign up for Lesson Plans, discounts & more!

 A rock is:

 Some rocks are composed of just one mineral.
-Pyrite and quartz are two common rocks that fit this category.
+Pyrite (iron sulfide)and quartz (silicon dioxide) are two common rocks that fit this category.
 Most rocks are a solid mixture of several minerals like granite.

 In each group, distinctions are made for texture or grain size and chemical or mineral content.

 That is pretty straightforward isn’t it?
 That is the textbook definition.
-However, there are some gray areas.
+However, as stated above, there are some gray areas.

 Exceptions to the What Is A Rock definition